 If the dealings of God with mankind are separate at different times of history and not essentially connected, then God changes.
-In one era He works by Promise, in another by Law, in another by Nationalism, and yet in still another by Grace.
-If God changes how He operates from age to age, how do we know how He will operate in the future?
+In one era, He works by Promise, in another by Law, in another by Nationalism, and yet in still another by Grace.
+If God changes how He operates from age to age, how do we know how He will work in the future?
 What stability or foundation do we have to build on?
 The Bible Gateway seems to change at random.

 Bible Scripture is plain that God does not change: